neondatabase/website/content/docs/guides/neon-authorize-troubleshooting.md

 enableTableOfContents: true
 ---

-This page covers common errors you might encounter when implementing Row-level Security policies with Neon Authorize and your authentication provider.
+This page covers common errors you might encounter when implementing Row-Level Security (RLS) policies with Neon Authorize and your authentication provider.

 ---